 One Caregiver’s Thoughts

-When I was a teen I used to fear the day when my parents grew elderly and would need my help.
+When I was a teen I used to fear the day when my parents grew elderly and would need my help as a caregiver.
 The only way I had ever viewed them was as the authority figures in my life.
 I didn’t much like that either.
 They had their standards and expectations of who I could be and what I should be doing.
 In their view, life was serious and needed to be attacked, head-on.
 I needed to make something of myself,.. be somebody,.. do something useful at least.

 I just wanted to go to rock concerts or go camping in the Rocky Mountains.
 Nothing else really mattered.
 Oh, to be young and dumb again.

 But, I could see the future.
 We all can to a certain extent.
 It’s not really a “gift” per se, it’s just inevitable.
 Everyone ages.
 It happens.
 You, me, my parents,.. everyone.

 In my youth, “aging parents” were something to fear.
 I wanted to be free with no restraints.
 I wanted to be rich, to travel and to change the world.
 Dreams of the future and what we could make out of this crazy world is one way we grow, both as individuals and as a society in general.

 But trying to incorporate being a “caregiver” into our “Big Dreams” is hard concept to grasp when you’re in your early 20’s.
 And I didn’t want to think about it.

 As expected, my parents did age.
 And it did fall to me to be a caregiver.

 But what I didn’t foresee at the time was that the women in my life (my wife and my sister) or that my brother and my son would be standing with me when the time came.
 Nor the extended family that was ready to help.
 Or the help of kid caregivers and kind neighbors and other helpers.
 Or the emotional roller-coaster of that season of my life, good and bad.